 Prefixes are sometimes useful:

-Identifiers for types, named constants, and variables should be nouns.
-Usually every void function performs an action, so the name should make clear what it does: CheckForErrors() instead of Error(), DumpDataToFile() instead of DataFile().
+Identifiers for variables should be nouns.
+Usually every function that does not return a value or returns values through its parameter list performs an action, so the name should make clear what it does: CheckForErrors() instead of Error(), DumpDataToFile() instead of DataFile().
 Because of the way that value-returning functions are invoked, their names should be nouns or occasionally adjectives.
 Here are some examples:

 Use capitalization properly.
 Most variable names should be lower case or mixed case, either "power" or "interestRate".
 Underscores can make a variable name easier to read, too, as in "money_borrowed".
-Named constants are usually written in ALL UPPER CASE.
-Remember that C++ is case sensitive; the case of an identifier name makes a difference.
-Remember that reserved words like main must be lower case.
+Remember that Python is case sensitive; the case of an identifier name makes a difference.
+Remember that while most reserved words are all lower case, some do have upper case letters.

 Formatting Source Code